-% NOTES DUE
+7% NOTES DUE DECEMBER 15, 2003

-Interest on the Notes is payable on and of , 1997.
-The Notes are not redeemable prior each year, commencing to maturity and are not entitled to any sinking fund.
+Interest on the Notes is payable on June 15 and December 15 of each year, commencing June 15, 1997.
+The Notes are not redeemable prior to maturity and are not entitled to any sinking fund.
 The Notes will be represented by one or more global Notes registered in the name of the nominee of The Depository Trust Company.
 Beneficial interests in the global Notes will be shown on, and transfers thereof will be effected only through, records maintained by the Depositary and its direct and indirect participants.
 Except as described herein, Notes in definitive form will not be issued.
 The Notes will be issued only in registered form in denominations of \$1,000 and integral multiples thereof.
 The Notes will trade in the Depositary's Same-Day Funds Settlement System until maturity, and secondary market trading activity for the Notes will therefore settle in immediately available funds.
 All payments of principle and interest will be made by the Company in immediately available funds.
 See 'Description of the Notes'.

-THESE SECURITIES HAVE NOT BEEN APPROVED OR DISAPPROVED BY THE SECURITIES AND EXCHANGE COMMISSION OR ANY STATE SECURITIES COMMISSION NOR HAS THE SECURITIES AND EXCHANGE COMMISSION OR ANY STATE SECURITIES COMMISSION PASSED UPON THE ACCURACY OR ADEQUACY OF THIS PROSPECTUS SUPPLEMENT OR THE PROSPECTUS TO WHICH IT RELATES.
+THESE SECURITIES HAVE NOT BEEN APPROVED OR DISAPPROVED BY THE SECURITIES AND EXCHANGE COMMISSION OR ANY STATE SECURITIES COMMISSION NOR HAS THE SECURITIES AND EXCHANGE COMMISSION OR ANY STATE SECURITIES

+COMMISSION PASSED UPON THE ACCURACY OR ADEQUACY OF THIS PROSPECTUS SUPPLEMENT OR THE PROSPECTUS TO WHICH IT RELATES.
 ANY REPRESENTATION TO THE CONTRARY IS A CRIMINAL OFFENSE.

+INITIAL PUBLIC

+OFFERING UNDERWRITING PROCEEDS TO

+PRICE(1) DISCOUNT(2) COMPANY(1)(3)

+Per Note 99.747% 0.625% 99.122%

+Total \$124,683,750 \$781,250 \$123,902,500

-INITIAL PUBLIC OFFERING PRICE(1) UNDERWRITING DISCOUNT(2) Per Note Total % \$ % \$ % \$ (1) Plus accrued interest, if any, from , 1996.
-(2) The Company has agreed to indemnify the Underwriters aga liabilities, including liabilities under the Securities (3) Before deducting estimated expenses of \$ paya Act of 1933. ny.
-The Notes offered hereby are offered severally by the L specified herein, subject to receipt and acceptance by them right to reject any order in whole or in part.
-It is expecte will be ready for delivery in book-entry form only through t Depositary in New York, New York, on or about December , 1 therefor in immediately available funds. and subject to t ed that the Notes the facilities of the GOLDMAN, SACHS & CO.
-CITICORP SECURITIES, INC. ALEX.
-BROWN & INCORPORATE The date of this Prospectus Supplement is December , 1996.
+(1) Plus accrued interest from December 15, 1996.

+The Notes offered hereby are offered severally by the Underwriters, as specified herein, subject to receipt and acceptance by them and subject to their right to reject any order in whole or in part.
+It is expected that the Notes will be ready for delivery in book outry form only through the facilities of the will be ready for delivery in book-entry form only through the facilities of the Depositary in New York, New York, on or about December 23, 1996, against payment therefor in immediately available funds.

+GOLDMAN, SACHS & CO.

+ALEX.
+BROWN & SONS INCORPORATED

+CITICORP SECURITIES, INC.

+The date of this Prospectus Supplement is December 18, 1996.

+(2) The Company has agreed to indemnify the Underwriters against certain liabilities, including liabilities under the Securities Act of 1933.

+(3) Before deducting estimated expenses of \$148,000 payable by the Company.